Discover San Francisco secret gardens, rooftop parks and open spaces

 Washington and Battery streets, off Clay street

-Open: 24 hours but be careful at night when sometimes folks like to find dark corners to sleep (I visited at night and found a building guard patrolling frequently though).
+Open: 24 hours but be careful at night when sometimes folks like to find dark corners to sleep (I visited at night and found a building guard patrolling frequently, though, so I didn’t feel unsafe).

 Although not listed on the city’s map of parks (only as public art), you can see the green blob on any map and just head there.
-The landscaped plaza is elevated from the street and the entrance off Clay at least had no signs.
-You’re just going up these not-so-attractive concrete stairs next to a parking garage.
-Don’t be shy.
+The landscaped plaza is elevated from the street, and the entrance off Clay had no signs at the time of my visit.
+You’re just going up these not-so-attractive concrete stairs next to a parking garage (see below).
+Don’t hesitate.
 These are public stairs leading to a public open space.
-Up top, the wide open park offers great benches, a superior pond and fountain, sun (if it’s sunny), and a few pieces of public art to enjoy too.
+Up top, the wide open park offers great benches, a superior pond and fountain, sun (if it’s sunny), and a few pieces of public art to enjoy, too.

 343 Sansome Street (duh), between Sacramento and California streets